Plan Your Own Engagement Party

 - 3Cosy Afternoon Tea.

 An engagement party is typically a more intimate affair than the wedding itself so you'll definitely want to limit the guest list to the dearest and closest to you.
-Not to be omitted are members of your two families so they can meet before the wedding.
-Guests from far flung areas need not make it to the list to preserve their time, money, and effort for the big day.
-However, it's bad etiquette to include anyone who will not be invited to the wedding.
+Not to be omitted are members of both your immediate families so they can meet before the wedding.
+Don't invite people who live a plane trip away.
+It's too much to expect them to spend all that money for an engagement party...unless of course they are very wealthy.
+It's bad etiquette to include anyone who will not be invited to the wedding.

 You may personalize the engagement party invitations by creating them with your own hands with the help of family or some friends.
 Or you may opt to send out well-chosen designed card purchased from the local store.
 The invitation doesn't necessarily have to match the theme or style of your wedding invites.
 The means to send them out is as countless as in announcing the engagement.